 Polenta Crostini con Funghi

-Polenta's rich corn flavor & crispy outside-creamy inside textures pairs beautifully with a woodsy medley of sauteed mushrooms for a delicious canape with multiple health benefits.
+Polenta's rich corn flavor & smooth texture marries beautifully with a woodsy medley of sauteed mushrooms for a delicious canape with multiple health benefits.

 Serves 4-6, Prep Time: 30 minutes Total Time: 1 hour